-Hydrone^{\top M} RCV Servo is a direct thrust steered vessel.
-The right joystick controls the throttle and steering.
-Must have forward or reverse thrust for steering.
+Hydrone^{\top M} RCV is a skid steered vessel.
+The left joystick controls the port throttle.
+The right joystick controls the starboard throttle.

-- Adjust speed using the RCU's throttle control: push forward for forward motion, pull back for reverse, and center for neutral. - To turn left, move the right joystick to the left while pushing it forward.
-For a right turn, move the right joystick to the right while pushing it forward. - Familiarize yourself with the controls in a safe area to get a feel for the boat's responsiveness. - Be mindful of the apparent opposite steering when the Hydrone[TM] RCV Servo is headed toward you.
+- Adjust speed using the RCU's throttle control: push forward for forward motion, pull back for reverse, and center for neutral. - To steer left, pull back on the port throttle the same amount you push forward on the starboard throttle.
+To steer right, pull back on the starboard throttle the same amount you push forward on the port throttle. - Familiarize yourself with the controls in a safe area to get a feel for the boat's responsiveness. - Be mindful of the apparent opposite steering when the Hydrone[TM] RCV is headed toward you.

-3.11 HydroneTM RCV Servo Power Off Procedure
+3.11 Hydrone[TM] RCV Power Off Procedure

-- 1. Upon retrieval of the Hydrone $^{\top\!\!\!M}$ RCV Servo, center the joysticks.
+- 1. Upon retrieval of the Hydrone[TM] RCV, center the joysticks.
 (Refer to 3.5) - 2.
 Power off both pontoon switches.
 (Figure 1) - 3.
 Disconnect each 4S battery.
 Disconnect the female XT90 connector of the battery to the male XT90 connector of the power switch.. - 4.
 Power off RCU by holding the power button until the 4 dots on the screen count down.
 Release at one dot.
 (Refer to 3.5)